Support Individuals In Need Around The World

 “Their meat will not reach Allah, nor will their blood, but what reaches Him is piety from you.
 Thus, have We subjected them to you that you may glorify Allah for that [to] which He has guided you, and give good tidings to the doers of good.”

 Qurbani is the act of sacrificing a Halal animal, which represents the ram that the Prophet Ibrahim (AS) sacrificed in the name of Allah (SWT) on Mount Arafah.
+Performing Qurbani for Eid ul-Adha allows Muslims to follow the Sunnah and support vulnerable communities by sharing the meat of the sacrificed animal with those who may otherwise go without nutritious food.

 Everyone who gives Qurbani in the UK must provide at least one share.
 All Qurbani animals have a set number of shares.
 A single sheep or goat equals one person’s share, whereas larger animals (cows, camels, etc.) have seven shares.
 This means that up to seven Muslims can contribute towards the cost of a large animal in order to fulfil their Qurbani obligations.

-You can find out more in our Qurbani FAQs, which cover the most common questions on this important part of the Eid ul-Adha 2025 celebrations.
+You can find out more in our Qurbani FAQs, which cover the most common questions on this important part of the Eid ul-Adha 2026 celebrations.

-In accordance with Qurbani rules, the meat from animal is divided into three parts.
+In accordance with the Qurbani rules, the meat from the animal is divided into three parts.
 One portion is kept for personal use, another is gifted to family and friends, and the third portion is given in charity.
-On the blessed occasion of Eida ul-Adha, your Qurbani donations can make a difference.
+On the blessed occasion of Eid ul-Adha, your Qurbani donations can make a difference.
 Support UKIM in alleviating global hunger by feeding the most vulnerable and needy across the world this Eid ul-Adha.

 In the UK, many Muslims choose to donate their Qurbani to a charitable organisation.
 UK Islamic Mission is a global charity that accepts Qurbani donations and offers sacrifice where it is needed most.
 Your contribution will give the less fortunate Muslims a chance to celebrate Eid ul-Adha with the rest of the Ummah.
 At UKIM, our teams make sure that your donation reaches the most vulnerable and your Qurbani is offered according to prescribed rules.
 Donate to UKIM’s Qurbani appeal and give hope to distressed families this Eid-ul-Adha.